Joshua S. Moskovitz

 Co-counsel with Jonathan C. Moore in securing $6.9 million settlement for the Estate of Eric Garner.

-Negotiated $75,000 settlement for arrest of two young men illegally stopped inside a New York City Housing Authority building.
+Won $75,000 settlement for two young men illegally stopped and arrested inside a New York City Housing Authority building.

 Lead counsel in an evidentiary hearing before Hon.
-Jack B. Weinstein leading to summary judgment victory.
+Jack B. Weinstein leading to summary judgment victory in a case addressing the right to practice religion without interference, Zhang Jingrong v.
+Chinese Anti-Cult World Alliance, 311 F. Supp.
+3d 514 (E.D.N.Y.
+2018).

 Hughes v.
 City of New York, 680 Fed.
 App'x 8 (2d Cir.
 2017) (reversed motion to dismiss First Amendment retaliation claim).